GengzeZhou/NavGPT-2/README.md

 #### Docker Environment

-    A Dockerfile is provided to build the environment with all dependencies installed.
-You can choose to pull the Docker image from Docker Hub or build the Docker image from the provided Dockerfile.
+> A Dockerfile is provided to build the environment with all dependencies installed.
+You can either pull the Docker image directly from Docker Hub or build it yourself using the provided Dockerfile.

-1. Pull the Docker image from Docker Hub:
+1. OPTION 1: Pull the Docker image from Docker Hub:

 ```bash
 docker pull gengzezhou/mattersim-torch2.2.0cu118:v2